0xDeve/appdev2017/README.md

 2. Installation instruction:

-	a) Download all the source from my GitHub: https://github.com/e1601118/APPDEV and store in ONE directory
+	a) Download all the source from my GitHub: https://github.com/e1601113/appdev2017 and store in ONE directory
-	b) Open Terminal Windows on Linux and change directory to your folder containing all the source code
+	b) Open Terminal Windows on Linux and change directory to the folder containing all the source code
 	c) Type "make" to compile and link all the source code
 	d) Change your terminal to UTF-8

 3. Opertating instruction:

 	a) Run "./sound.a" to run the program.
-You will see a screen with many vertical bars and information of duration, bits per sample, and sample rate
+You will see a screen with many vertical bars and information of duration, bits per sample, and sample rate.
+Also the decibels value is written in the sound.log.
+You can find the file here: https://www.cc.puv.fi/~e1601113/appdev2017/

 	b) View in DEBUG mode, where you can see the file WAV header: go to "wave.h" and add line "#define DEBUG"
 	c) View in COMM  mode, where your program will send the record information to the server: go to "comm.h" and add line "#define COMM"
-	d) To view the visualization, go to: https://www.cc.puv.fi/~e1601118/php/realtime.php
+	d) To view the visualization, go to: https://www.cc.puv.fi/~e1601113/appdev2017/audio.php.
+The visualization is real-time, so you should be able to view it like what you see in the terminal.
 	e) To stop the program: press Crtl+C or Crtl+Z

 4. Files include in this project: